-The preparation of the financial statements requires management to make estimates and assumptions that have an effect on the application of the accounting policies and on the reported amounts of assets, liabilities, revenues and expenses.
+In the process of preparation of the financial statements, management requires to make estimates and assumptions that have an effect on the application of the accounting policies and on the reported amounts of assets, liabilities, revenues, and expenses.
 These estimates and underlying assumptions are reviewed regularly.
 Changes in accounting estimates are reported in the period of the change in estimate.